-- 3.2 Supervisors and district-level personnel should also use item pools for academic monitoring during their visits to schools and for constructing criterion-referenced tests or parallel tests for summative evaluation in selected subjects at the end of classes III and V. When an item pool is established and extensively used, it is simultaneously necessary to introduce the practice of constructing parallel tests based on a common blue-print.
-This is particularly needed for establishing comparability of results over years as well as across districts or state level (when the time of testing is not the same). - 3.3.
-School Clusters for Co-operative work in evaluation: Where feasible, school clusters or school complexes may be established to help teachers further by creating conditions for them to work together on common issues relating to teaching as well as testing, and sharing their evaluation materials, teaching-learning aids, remedial exercises, etc. There may be micro-clusters of 4 to 8 schools for certain functions and also macro-level networks of all schools in a block or neighbouring blocks for certain other functions such as conducting a common achievement test at the end of Class V, or organizing large-scale inservice training programme.
+3.2.
+Supervisors and district-level personnel should also use item pools for academic monitoring during their visits to schools and for constructing criterion-referenced tests or parallel tests for summative evaluation in selected subjects at the end of Classes III and V. When an item pool is established and extensively used, it is simultaneously necessary to introduce the practice of constructing parallel tests based on a common blue-print.
+This is particularly needed for establishing comparability of results over years as well as across districts or state level (when the time of testing is not the same).

+3.3 School Clusters for Cooperating Work in Evaluation

+Where feasible, school clusters or school complexes may be established to help teachers further by creating conditions for them to work together on common issues relating to teaching as well as testing, and sharing their evaluation materials, teaching-learning aids, remedial exercises, etc. Theree may be micro-clusters of 4 to 8 schools for certain functions and also macro-level networks of all schools in a block or neighbouring blocks for certain other functions such as conducting a common achievement test at the end of Class V, or organizing large-scale inservice training programmes.

-- 3.4 Districtwise and statewise achievement surveys may be conducted from time to time in different subjects and for different classes.
+- 3.4.
+Districtwise and statewise achievement surveys may be conducted from time to time in different subjects and for different classes.
 The evaluation results should be fed back to the teachers concerned so that they can carry out necessary modifications in their instructional programmes with a view to improving the performance of their respective schools and classes.
-When the National Evaluation Organization is established such results should be made available to teachers for inter-state as well as national comparisons.
-This should also help individual schools, districts and states to revise and raise expected levels of achievement in relation to MLLs. - 3.5 As a further support to teachers and learners, it is proposed that competency-based textual materials be produced by integrating learning material with evaluation exercises, unit test and comprehensive tests, and supplied to teachers for their use in the classroom.
-This may be developed on the pattern of the IPCL textbooks produced by State Resource Centres for adult literacy.
-The minimum learning competencies given here for the subjects of language, mathematics and environmental studies are formulated in such a way that they have horizontal sequencing within grades and vertical articulation across grades where feasible.
-These competencies can be conveniently utilized for producing graded textbooks having different types of evaluation exercises, remedial exercises, unit tests, etc. integrated with the text itself.
+When thee National Evaluation Organization is established such results should be madee available to teachers for inter-state as well as national comparisons.
+This should also help individual schools, districts and states to revise and raisce expected levels of achievement in relation to MLLs. - 3.5.
+As a further support to teachers and learners, it is proposed that competency-based textual materials be produced by integrating learning material with evaluation exercises, unit tests and comprehensive tests, and supplied to teachers for their use in the classroom.
+This may be developed om the pattern of the IPCL textbooks produced by State Resource Centres for adult literacy.
+The minimum learning comptencies given here for the subjectss of language, mathematics and environmental studies are fomulated in such a way that they have horizontal sequencing within grade and verticall articulation across grades where feasible.
+These competencies can bee conveniently utilized for producing graded textbooks having different types of evaluation exercises, remedial exercises, unit tests, etc. integrated with the text itself.
 They can also promote a good deal of self-learning and self-evaluation in the upper classes of the primary stage.
-There are other similar advantages offered by integrated and graded text books of the type stated above.
-In brief, such teaching-learning materials intertwined with evaluation materials should provide significant help to teachers and learners in reaching the mastery level of achievement.
+There are other similar advantages offered by integrated and graded textbooks of the type stated above.
+In brief, such teaching-learning material intertwined with evaluation materiall should provide significant help to teachers and learners in reaching the mastery level of achievement.